ellenasakai/sakaiportfolio/final-project-part-2.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

-To further describe viz 1, there are xx% of INFJ's and xx% of ENTP's from the 22 million test respondents.
-Overall, the visualization depicts the % of the 16 different personality types.
+To further describe viz 1, there are 7.55% of INFJ's and 2.32% of ENTP's from the 22 million test respondents in the United States.
+Overall, the visualization depicts the percentage of the 16 different personality types.

 <img src= 'Untitled design.jpg' width="2500"/>